Canaan: Canaan

-The English term "Canaan" (pronounced /ˈkeɪnən/ since c.
-1500, due to the Great Vowel Shift) comes from the Hebrew כנען (Kənaʿan), via the Koine Greek Χανααν Khanaan and the Latin Canaan.
+The English term "Canaan" (pronounced /ˈkeɪnən/ in English since c.
+1500 AD, due to the Great Vowel Shift) comes from the Hebrew כנען (Kənaʿan), via the Koine Greek Χανααν Khanaan and the Latin Canaan.
 It appears as Kinâḫna (𒆳𒆠𒈾𒄴𒈾, ^{KUR}ki-na-aḫ-na) in the Amarna letters (14th century BC) and several other ancient Egyptian texts.
 In Greek, it first occurs in the writings of Hecataeus (c.
 550–476 BC) as "Khna" (Χνᾶ).
 It is attested in Phoenician on coins from Berytus dated to the 2nd century BC.

 The etymology is uncertain.
 An early explanation derives the term from the Semitic root knʿ, "to be low, humble, subjugated".
-Some scholars have suggested that this implies an original meaning of "lowlands", in contrast with Aram, which would then mean "highlands", whereas others have suggested it meant "the subjugated" as the name of Egypt's province in the Levant, and evolved into the proper name in a similar fashion to Provincia Nostra (the first Roman colony north of the Alps, which became Provence).
+Some scholars have suggested that this implies an original meaning of "lowlands", in contrast with Aram, which would then mean "highlands".
+Others have suggested it meant "the subjugated" as the name of Egypt's province in the Levant, and evolved into the proper name in a similar fashion to Provincia Nostra (the first Roman colony north of the Alps, which became Provence).

 An alternative suggestion, put forward by Ephraim Avigdor Speiser in 1936, derives the term from Hurrian Kinaḫḫu, purportedly referring to the colour purple, so that "Canaan" and "Phoenicia" would be synonyms ("Land of Purple").
 Tablets found in the Hurrian city of Nuzi in the early 20th century appear to use the term "Kinaḫnu" as a synonym for red or purple dye, laboriously produced by the Kassite rulers of Babylon from murex molluscs as early as 1600 BC, and on the Mediterranean coast by the Phoenicians from a byproduct of glassmaking.
 Purple cloth became a renowned Canaanite export commodity which is mentioned in Exodus.
 The dyes may have been named after their place of origin.
 The name 'Phoenicia' is connected with the Greek word for "purple", apparently referring to the same product, but it is difficult to state with certainty whether the Greek word came from the name, or vice versa.
 The purple cloth of Tyre in Phoenicia was well known far and wide and was associated by the Romans with nobility and royalty.
 However, according to Robert Drews, Speiser's proposal has generally been abandoned.

 Djahy

-Retjenu (Anglicised 'Retenu') was the usual ancient Egyptian name for Canaan and Syria, covering the region from Gaza in the south, to Tartous in the north.
-Its borders shifted with time, but it generally consisted of three regions.
-The region between Ascalon and the Lebanon, stretching inland to the Sea of Galilee, was named Djahy, which was approximately synonymous with Canaan.
+Retjenu (Anglicised 'Retenu') was the usual ancient Egyptian name for Canaan or Syria.
+It was divided into two parts; Lower Retjenu and Upper Retjenu, roughly Palestine and Syria.
+The region between Ascalon and the Lebanon, stretching inland to the Sea of Galilee, was named Djahy.